-- 105. In some cases, a tax charity that previously has carried out charitable purposes only in New Zealand will carry out charitable purposes outside New Zealand.
-These situations often arise where a tax charity makes a donation in response to an unexpected event such as a natural disaster that occurs outside New Zealand. - 106.
-As discussed at [90], a tax charity can carry out its charitable purposes by making a donation to a charitable object.
-The Commissioner considers a tax charity that donates to charitable purposes outside New Zealand is itself carrying out charitable purposes outside New Zealand and will need to determine a reasonable basis for splitting its business income between its charitable purposes in and outside New Zealand for that period.
+116. In some cases, a tax charity that previously has carried out charitable purposes only in New Zealand will carry out charitable purposes outside New Zealand.
+These situations often arise where a tax charity makes a donation in response to an unexpected event such as a natural disaster that occurs outside New Zealand.

-- 107. It has been suggested that a charity does not carry out charitable purposes outside New Zealand as a result of donating to a charity listed in sch 32 ("sch 32 entity").
-The confusion arises from an incorrect assumption that the special donation tax credit status given to a sch 32 entity somehow extends to the classification of a charity's donation to those entities.17 - 108.
+- 117. As discussed at [99], a tax charity can carry out its charitable purposes by making a donation to a charitable object.
+The Commissioner considers a tax charity that donates to charitable purposes outside New Zealand is itself carrying out charitable purposes outside New Zealand and will need to reasonably split its business income between its charitable purposes in New Zealand and those outside New Zealand. - 118.
+It has been suggested that a charity does not carry out charitable purposes outside New Zealand as a result of donating to a charity listed in sch 32 ("sch 32 entity").
+The confusion arises from an incorrect assumption that the special donation tax credit status given to a sch 32 entity somehow extends to the classification of a charity's donation to those entities.17 - 119.
 When determining whether a donation a tax charity makes is for purposes in or outside New Zealand, the charitable purposes of the recipient of the donation are relevant.
 Where the recipient of the donation is a sch 32 entity, its charitable purposes are likely to be carried out entirely, or mostly, outside New Zealand.
-It follows that in most cases where a tax charity donates to a sch 32 entity, the tax charity will be carrying out charitable purposes outside of New Zealand. - 109.
-Example | Tauira 14 and Example | Tauira 15 illustrate the principles described above.
+It follows that in most cases where a tax charity donates to a sch 32 entity, the tax charity will be carrying out charitable purposes outside of New Zealand.
+However, not all donations a tax charity makes to a charity with some overseas purposes will be for those overseas purposes.
+For example, where the tax charity and recipient of the donation agree that the donation is for the recipient's New Zealand charitable purposes.
+That is, the donation is expressly "tagged" for New Zealand charitable purposes. - 120.
+Example | Tauira 16 and Example | Tauira 17 illustrate the principles described above.